 Then there was nothing.

-He had felt no pain, just the slight unexpected surprise.When he had been hit with the fatal bullet on his forehead, his face held the kind of expression people make if tapped on the back unexpectedly.
+He had felt no pain, just the slight unexpected surprise when he had been hit with the fatal bullet on his forehead.His face held the kind of expression people make if tapped on the back unexpectedly.
 Nothing monstrous or horrifying.
-The expression remained as time stopped dead on its tracks for him.
+The expression remained as time stopped on its tracks for him.

 He lay there in a pool of his own blood, losing the fight and the cause he had embraced with so much passion, like a new lover.
 Now the cause lay flowing from his being; escaping all over the asphalt like a cat let out of the bag.

 To the lifeless body with the surprised expression you wanted to say ,’What did you expect from fighting a lost cause?’

 So much not lived, incredibly young.

 His mother had been feeding the chickens when the people bearing the terrible news came.
 She had been counting the chickens in her head and checking for eggs in the coop.

 When the men told of the incident; the bowl with the chicken feed fell from the mother’s hands scattering the timid chickens all over the courtyard.
 As the chaos died down, silence overwrote the scene.
 Her reaction was not immediate, her tears would not come.
 On her lips a half smile still remained from greeting the news bearers.
 The expression of surprise in her eyes would have matched the expression on her dead sons’ face, had she seen it.Her mind would not register what she had just heard so her eyes followed the path of the scattered chickens.She wondered if they had gone into the new flower beds.

 Her unsuspecting husband was still tending the marigolds as two of the four men with the unfortunate news walked towards him.
 She saw her husband crumpling up in a heap upon the flowers.The morning smelled of marigolds.